Stories about Disability Don't have to be Sad: CA Chirag Chauhan - Train Blasts Survivor and Entrepreneur

 Don’t spend time thinking too much, just go ahead and do it.
 Once, you take the first step you will automatically find your way, your journey.

 Believe in yourself.
 Be consistent.
-The only disability in life is a bad attitude.

-My favorite quote by Winston Churchill keeps me going - Success is Not Final, Failure is Not Fatal, it is the Courage to Continue That Counts.
+My favorite quote by Winston Churchill keeps me going – Success is Not Final, Failure is Not Fatal, it is the Courage to Continue, That counts.